FBK-NILab/app-classifyber-segmentation/README.md

 Additional options with respect to branch 1.0:
 - initial non-linear registration of the tractogram in the proper MNI152 T1 space
 - the output segmented bundles are given also in tck format
-- possibility to segment bundles conforming those of the HCP-major and Clinical datasets as follows:
+- possibility to segment also bundles conforming those of the HCP-major and Clinical datasets as follows:

 HCP-major: \
 21 - Left CST \